University Sports Association of Poland: Currently

-Academic Sports Association is currently the most popular students organization in Poland.
+The AZS is currently the most popular student organisation in Poland.
 According to its official webpage, it has 318 clubs, active at almost all Polish colleges and universities, both private and public.
-At one school, there can be only one AZS organization.
-As of 30 September 2007, it had more than 50 000 members.
+At each institution, there can be only one AZS organisation.
+As of 30 September 2007, it had more than 50,000 members.
 Its members have won numerous medals during the biggest sporting events in the world, including the Olympic Games.
-It has three sports centers – in Wilkasy, in Gorki Zachodnie near Gdańsk and in Zieleniec.
+It has three sports centres – in Wilkasy, Gorki Zachodnie, and Zieleniec in Duszniki-Zdrój.
 It carries out activities in almost all kinds of sports.